-- 4.1 It is the responsibility of the member to arrange for an appointed substitute to attend when he or she is unable to do so, and inform their party group leader - 4.2 Only the appointed substitute members of a body may serve as a member of that body. - 4.3 A substitute may only serve as a member at any meeting at which another member of the same political group is absent for the entire meeting.
-A substitute may not be appointed for specific items and no substitutions may be made during the course of the meeting, except as referred to in 4.6 below. - 4.4 Immediately prior to the commencement of a meeting (or, if appropriate, on his or her arrival if the meeting has started) the appointed substitute will advise the Chairman and those present that he or she is attending as a substitute member. - 4.5 If an appointed member attends a meeting after arranging for a substitute member to attend, the substitute member will continue as a voting member of the committee.
+- 4.1 It is the responsibility of the member to arrange for an appointed substitute to attend when he or she is unable to do so, and inform their party group leader and Democratic Services. - 4.2 Appointed substitute members of a body may serve as a member of that body in the absence of the appointed member.
+Where the preferred substitute(s) is unable to attend a meeting on behalf of an appointed member, another member of their political group may act as a substitute at that meeting.
+This is subject to the standard requirements of decision making being met, including any mandatory training having been undertaken as necessary. - 4.3 A substitute may only serve as a member at any meeting at which another member of the same political group is absent for the entire meeting.
+A substitute may not be appointed for specific items and no substitutions may be made during the course of the meeting, except as referred to in 4.6 below. - 4.4 Immediately prior to the commencement of a meeting (or, if appropriate, on his or her arrival if the meeting has started) the appointed substitute will advise the Chair and those present that he or she is attending as a substitute member. - 4.5 If an appointed member attends a meeting after arranging for a substitute member to attend, the substitute member will continue as a voting member of the committee.
 If a substitute, however, has not arrived by the commencement of the meeting and the original appointed member is present, then the appointed member will continue as a voting member of the committee. - 4.6 Where a substitute member has attended a meeting which is adjourned to a subsequent date, the appointed member may attend the reconvened meeting as the voting member, provided that the meeting is not part way through the consideration of an item or issue. - 4.7 Any member attending as the appointed substitute will be entitled to travelling and subsistence allowance in accordance with the scheme approved by the Council.